 8 Ways to Add Eclectic Farmhouse Style to Your Home

 This post contains affiliate links, which connect you with products related to this post.
 If you click and make a purchase, I may earn a small commission at no cost to you.
 Please read my disclosures for more information.

-Lesson #1: Old (or just old-looking) furniture takes a licking and keeps on ticking.
+1: Use old (or just old-looking) furniture that takes a licking and keeps on ticking.

-Lesson #3: Mixed patterns add life to a room.
+3: Mix patterns to add life to a room.

 Ah, my dreams are made of kitchens like this one!
 In fact, our new kitchen also features white cabinets and a navy blue island.
 And look at that floor!

-The stools either are – or look – vintage, and the range also has a unique vintage flair.
+The stools are vintage (or at least look vintage), and the range also has a unique vintage flair.
 However, those are paired with clean-edged counters, classic cabinetry, and timeless marble subway tile.
 Combined with the unique floor, this kitchen has interest to spare.

 Okay, my onions and potatoes are certainly not stored in gorgeous drawers like the ones below.
 Why didn’t I think of that when designing my kitchen??
 Also, do you spy a linen memo board attached to the side of the refrigerator cabinet in the photo above?
 Very smart, and something that anyone can do (my wheels are turning…).

 The Schumacher Chiang Mai Dragon wallpaper in the powder room is like $400 per roll.
 I searched all over for a knockoff version to no avail, although I did stumble across this blue and white wallpaper and am obsessed.